 Cultivating an integrated cybersecurity workforce that is globally competitive from hire to retire, with the knowledge, skills, and ability to protect our nation from existing and emerging challenges.

-The National Initiative for Cybersecurity Education (NICE) developed the National Cybersecurity Workforce Framework to define the cybersecurity workforce and provide a common taxonomy and lexicon by which to classify and categorize workers.
+The National Initiative for Cybersecurity Education (NICE) developed the NICE Cybersecurity Workforce Framework (NCWF) to define the cybersecurity workforce and provide a common taxonomy and lexicon by which to classify and categorize workers.

 The Workforce Framework lists and defines over 30 specialty areas and 50 work roles that compriseof cybersecurity work and provides a description of each.
 Each of the types of work is placed into one of seven overall categories.
-The Workforce Framework also identifies common tasks and knowledge, skills, and abilities (KSA's) associated with each specialty area.
-The Workforce Framework will be used as guidance to the federal government, will be made available to the private, public, and academic sectors for describing cybersecurity work and workforces, and related education, training, and professional development.
+The NCWF also identifies common tasks and knowledge, skills, and abilities (KSA's) associated with each work role.
+The NCWF can be used by the private, public, and academic sectors to describe cybersecurity work and workforces, and related education, training, and professional development.

-The Workforce Framework is the output of a collaboration of more than 20 Federal departments and agencies and numerous national organizations from within academia and general industry.
+The NCWF is the output of a collaboration of more than 20 Federal departments and agencies and numerous egagements with academic and industry organizations.

-- Please visit the National Initiative for Cybersecurity Careers and Studies (NICCS) portal to explore cybersecurity workforce initiatives more deeply.
+- DHS has established a cybersecurity workforce portal to explore cybersecurity workforce initiatives more deeply.
 The portal offers the ability to explore cybersecurity career paths, explore degree programs and internship opportunities, learn about competitions, and find general information about cybersecurity education, training, and awareness.
 It also includes an expansion of the National Cybersecurity Workforce Framework (version 1.0) and resources that supports its use by public and private sector entities.

-Professionalizing the Nation's Cybersecurity Workforce?: Criteria for Decision-Making considers approaches to increasing the professionalization of the nation's cybersecurity workforce.
+Professionalizing the Nation's Cybersecurity Workforce: Criteria for Decision-Making considers approaches to increasing the professionalization of the nation's cybersecurity workforce.
+(September 18, 2013)